Skip to content

 Passage Two

-Research shows that in developed countries, more affluent and educated people tend to consume higher-quality diets including more fruits and vegetables, fish and whole grains.
+Research shows that in developed countries, more affluent and educated people tend to consume higher-quality dietsincluding more fruits and vegetables, fish and whole grains.
 On the contrary, economically disadvantaged people report diets that are nutrient-poor and energy-dense.
-They are less likely to have food-purchasing habits that conform to public health recommendations.
+These dietary differences are often accompanied by higher rates of obesity and diabetes among lower-income people.

+Public-health initiatives to promote healthy diets often focus on providing nutrition education and recipes.
+These approaches, however, often presume less food literacy among low-income people.
 Research suggests that adults in food-insecure households are just as likely as those in food-secure households to adjust recipes to make them more healthy.
 They are also just as proficient in food preparation and cooking skills.
 There is no indication that increasing food skills or budgeting skills will reduce food insecurity.

+Instead, disadvantaged groups are constrained by their economic, material and social circumstances.
+For example, low income is the strongest predictor of food insecurity in Canada.
 It's well-established that food prices are an important determinant of food choice.
 Low-income households report that they find it difficult to adopt dietary guidelines because food prices are a barrier to improving their diets.

+While high-quality diets are typically more costly, it does not, in itself, prove that healthy diets are necessarily cost-prohibitive.
+After all, not all socioeconomically disadvantaged people consume poor diets.
 We can easily think of a number of foods and recipes that are both inexpensive and nutritious.
-The internet is full of recipes foreating well on a budget.”
+The internet is full of recipes for 'eating well on a budget.'

 51. What can we learn from research on diets in developed countries?